Select your local site for products and services by region

 Before investing, carefully consider the fund’s investment objectives, risk, charges, and expenses.
 Visit im.natixis.com for a prospectus or a summary prospectus containing this and other information.
 Read it carefully before investing.

-ALPS Distributors, Inc. is the distributor for the Natixis Gateway Quality Income ETF, the Natixis Loomis Sayles Focused Growth ETF, the Natixis Loomis Sayles Short Duration Income ETF, and the Natixis Vaughan Nelson Select ETF.
+ALPS Distributors, Inc. is the distributor for the Natixis Gateway Quality Income ETF, the Natixis Loomis Sayles Focused Growth ETF, and the Natixis Vaughan Nelson Select ETF.
 Natixis Distribution, LLC is a marketing agent.
 ALPS Distributors, Inc. is not affiliated with Natixis Distribution, LLC.

 6636209.1.1